The Fifth Seal: Plot

-During the reign of the Arrow Cross Party in World War II, four friends are chatting around the table of a bar owned by Béla (Ferenc Bencze) when a wounded photographer (István Dégi) who has just come back from the battlefront joins them.
+In December 1944 during the reign of the Arrow Cross Party in World War II, four friends are chatting around the table of a bar owned by Béla when a wounded photographer who has just come back from the battlefront joins them.
 During their gathering, two Arrow Cross officers come in for a drink.
 After leaving, the group bitterly refer to them as murderers.

-One of the friends, a watchmaker named Miklós Gyuricza (Lajos Öze), poses a moral question to János (Sándor Horváth) about two hypothetical characters; Tomóceusz Katatiki and Gyugyu.
+One of the friends, a watchmaker named Miklós Gyuricza, poses a moral question to János about two hypothetical characters; Tomóceusz Katatiki and Gyugyu.

 Tomóceusz Katatiki was the leader of an imaginary island, and Gyugyu was his slave.
 The powerful and careless Katatiki treated the poor Gyugyu with extreme brutality, but never felt any remorse as he lived by the barbarian morality of his age.
-Gyugyu lived in misery and suffering but found comfort in the fact that whatever cruelty happens to him it is never caused by him and he is still a guiltless person with a clean conscience.
+Gyugyu lived in misery and suffering but found comfort in the fact that whatever cruelty happens to him it is never caused by him and he is still a guiltless person with a clear conscience.
 What would he choose, if he had to die and reincarnate as one of them?

 The photographer says that he would choose Gyugyu, but the others don't believe him.
 As they go home we get to know some of the deepest secrets of their lives.
 It turns out that Gyuricza is hiding Jewish children at his flat.
-Meanwhile, László (László Márkus) drinks excessively, plagued with the question Gyuricza posed, and experiences hallucinations in his drunken stupor.
-Upset that the four bar attendees didn't believe him about Gyugyu, the photographer reports the four of them to the Arrow Cross Party for calling the Arrow Cross officers 'murderers'.
+Meanwhile, László drinks excessively, plagued with the question Gyuricza posed, and experiences hallucinations in his drunken stupor.

-The next evening, the four friends are at the bar again when arrow-cross officers arrest them.
-They are taken to an office of the party where an arrow-cross official (Zoltán Latinovits) forces them to slap a dying partisan in the face in order to be freed.
+The next evening, the four friends are at the bar again when Arrow Cross officers arrest them after being advised the friends called the party officers murderers.
+They are taken to an office of the party where an Arrow Cross official (Zoltán Latinovits) forces them to slap a dying partisan in the face in order to be freed.
 Gyuricza is the only one that complies.
 Gyuricza exits the building, severely disturbed by what transpired.
 As he walks through the city, buildings explode and crumble.